wandb/docs/docs/guides/sweeps/sweep-config-keys.md

 ---
 sidebar_display: default
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Sweep configuration options

+A sweep configuration is comprised of nested key-value pairs.
+Use top-level keys within your sweep configuration to define qualities of your sweep search such as the name of the sweep ([`name`](./sweep-config-keys.md#name) key), the parameters to search through ([`parameter`](./sweep-config-keys.md#parameters) key), the methodology to search the parameter space ([`method`](./sweep-config-keys.md#method) key), and more.

-The top-level sweep configuration keys are listed and briefly described below.
+Top-level sweep configuration keys are listed and briefly described below.
 See the respective sections for more information about each key.
-[LINK]

 | Key               | Description                                                                                                                   |
 | ----------------- | ----------------------------------------------------------------------------------------------------------------------------- |